jsburckhardt/devcontainer-features/README.md

 ### `cyclonedx cli`

-Running `cyclonedx` inside the built container will print the help menu of notation.
+Running `cyclonedx` inside the built container will print the help menu of cyclonedx.

 ```jsonc
 {